Updated: July 2020

-Bearded seals are occasionally found near Iceland, where they may be opportunistically hunted by local hunters (Hauksson and Bogason 1995).
+Bearded seals are occasionally found near Iceland, where they may be opportunistically hunted by local hunters (Hauksson & Bogason 1995).

-In Canada, bearded seals are hunted year-round for subsistence, from the ice in winter and from boats during the open water season.
+In Canada, bearded seals are hunted year-round for subsistence purposes.
+This occurs from the ice in winter and from boats during the open water season.
 The Nunavut Wildlife Harvest Study, which ran from June 1996 to May 2001, documented harvests of from 584 to 786 bearded seals a year in Nunavut.
-The five year average was 735 seals (Priest and Usher 2004).
+The five year average was 735 seals (Priest & Usher 2004).

-Bearded seals have been commercially harvested by Russia in the Sea of Okhotsk and the Bering Sea with annual catches that exceeded 10,000 animals in some years during the 1950s and 1960s.
+Bearded seals have been commercially harvested by Russia in the Sea of Okhotsk and the Bering Sea, with annual catches exceeding 10,000 animals in some years during the 1950s and 1960s.
 There were indications of possible overexploitation in these areas , which led to a suspension of ship‐based sealing in both the Sea of Okhotsk and the Bering Sea from 1970 to 1975, and the imposition of annual total allowable catches (TACs) (Cameron et al. 2010).
-The 2010 TAC for the Sea of Okhotsk was 2,100.
+The 2010, the TAC for the Sea of Okhotsk was 2,100.
 TACs for the White and Barents Seas in 2010 were 20 and 50 respectively, and 150 for the Kara Sea.
 (Cameron et al. 2010).
 None of the TACs include harvesting for subsistence purposes.